McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 What does the panel look for?

-The panel looks for artists who are clearly beyond early practice or the emerging stage, whose work is of exceptional artistic merit, and who have created a substantial body of work that's been built over time.
+The panel looks for choreographers who are clearly beyond early practice or the emerging stage, whose work is of exceptional artistic merit, and who have created a substantial body of work over time.
 In other words, these awards are not intended for a choreographer at the beginning stage of their career.
 This is also not for a single work of merit.
 Above all, the panel looks for artistic excellence in a choreographer's full body of work.
 The panel also takes into account whether an applicant has received a prior McKnight Fellowship at the $25,000 level in any discipline – including how recently and how many prior awards since 2001.
-The fellowship program also holds a core value of diversity, equity, and inclusion.
+The fellowship program also holds a core value of diversity, equity and inclusion.

 HOW DO YOU DEFINE “BEYOND EMERGING OR EARLY PRACTICE"?